 Since tapping is allegedly so effective in dealing with cravings, all attendees at a selected drug and alcohol rehabilitation centre are taught tapping prior to entering the system.
 By camping outside the centre, all arrivals and departures can be captured and taught the appropriate tapping algorithms.
 The staff will need to look for alternative employment as a result.

 Since tapping is so effective in dealing with cravings such as hunger pangs and chocolate cravings, I propose a team of tappers set up a project to rival any of the existing weight loss and slimming clubs.
 This could be lucrative in the extreme.

 Tapping Challenge #6.

-This is my favorite.
+This is my favourite.
 Hospices.
 It works like this, tappers work in hospices and tap like fury.
 Within a month or two, there should be a major problem with the noticeable lack of dying.
 Media worthy for sure.

 Poor taste?
-You bet, but nothing like the poor taste that is offered to seriously ill and vulnerable people, people with serious life issues, physical disease and mental distress who are handing over money to individuals that they believe to be trained professionals – only to learn that the secret to health is to tap on their face.
+You bet, but nothing like the poor taste that is offered to seriously ill and vulnerable people, people with serious life issues, physical disease and mental distress who are handing over money to individuals that they believe to be trained professionals – only to learn that the secret to good health is to tap on their face.